henriquesimoes/humpback/solutions/logs/1st_place/README.md

 1. [train.1.log][1] - First training attempt using only the original dataset, and with batch size 3;
 2. [train.2.log][2] - Training attempt using the same configuration as the first one, except from the batch size which was set to 5;
 3. [train.3.log][3] - Training that expected to use the playground images to be trained.
 However, by now, we've noticed it actually didn't use the playground examples at all, once the configured fold was the 1st one;
+4. [train.4.log][7] - Training in fact using playground images by using the second fold;

 ### Second step